GPU switching: Dedicated graphics cards

-Drivers & OS support
+Drivers and OS support

 Most common operating systems have built-in support for this feature.
 However, the users may download the updated drivers from Nvidia or AMD for better experience.

 Windows support

 Windows 7 has built-in support for this feature.
 The system automatically switches between GPUs depending on the program that's running.
 However, the user may switch the GPUs manually through device manager or power manager.

-Linux
+Linux support

-Modern Linux systems handle hybrid graphics in two parts: power/control for the inactive GPU, and optional render offloading for individual applications.